David Cranston (philosopher)

 David Cranston or Cranstoun (c.
-1480–1512) was a Scottish scholastic philosopher and theologian among the circle of John Mair.
+1480–1512) was a Scottish scholastic philosopher and theologian in the circle of John Mair.

 Biography

 Cranston was certainly born in Scotland, possibly in the diocese of Glasgow, c.
 1480; nothing else is known of his early life.
 The first record of him comes when he matriculated from the University of Paris in 1495, attending the Collège de Montaigu.
 He had access to a healthy supply of money during his time at the university, though he indicates in his will he was a "poor student".
 At the college, Cranston was a student of Scottish philosopher John Mair.

 Cranston graduated with an MA in 1499.
 He subsequently worked as an instructor in arts at the college; among his pupils was the fellow Scotsman and pupil of Mair, George Lokert.
 At this time, he also undertook a course in theology.
 The first fruit of this study was published in 1500 as Positiones phisicales.
 Cranston next published a set of Questiones on Aristotle's Prior Analytics in 1506, which he dedicated to the first Archbishop of Glasgow, Robert Blackadder.
 Cranston also edited Mair's Termini (1502) and the Quartus Sententiarum (1509), the second edition (1503) of the former containing his own additions.
 He was apparently among the pupils who urged Mair to issue the many textbooks in logic he did at the University of Paris, which were ultimately collated together in one volume in 1506.

 According to biographer J. H. Burns, by 1506 Cranston was "a prominent member of the circle around Mair", who together played a large part in reviving scholastic philosophy in the early 16th century.
 As Alexander Broadie put it, "Cranston was in many ways close to Mair, particularly in respect to their deep commitment to the scholastic tradition in logic and theology."
 Cranston was a diligent defender of scholastic philosophy against the criticism of humanist philosophers.
 In 1510, Mair transcribed and published a dialogue between Cranston and the young aristocrat and poet Gavin Douglas, in which Cranston gives a potent defense of Mair's scholasticism against the humanist scepticism of Douglas.
 But, like his teacher, Cranston maintained an open mind around humanism.
 Both were happy to attend humanist scholar Girolamo Aleandro's lectures on Ancient Greek at the university, which introduced the language to the Paris; Aleandro later credited Cranston among his "most faithful auditors" and "illustrious friends" in France.